FlexMeasures/flexmeasures/documentation/api/introduction.rst

 Prognoses
 ^^^^^^^^^

-A prognosis should state a time horizon, i.e. the duration between the time at which the prognosis was made and the time to which the prognosis refers.
+A prognosis should state a time horizon, i.e. the duration between the time at which the prognosis was made and the time of realisation (at the end of a time interval).
 The horizon can be stated explicitly by including a "horizon", consistent with the ISO 8601 standard, as follows:

 .. code-block:: json